 - It’s a hell of a thing when your Mother is diagnosed with Stage 4 lung cancer, and her hip breaks two days later because the lung cancer had already spread to and wasted her hip and leg bones

-- It's a hell of a thing to see your Mother struggle to breathe on a bipap and to struggle to live after bone surgery.
+- It's a hell of a thing to see your Mother struggle to breathe on a bipap and to struggle to live after hip replacement surgery.
 You shed a tear, because you know what it feels like to suffocate to the point of death.
 You've done it before

 - It's a hell of a thing to cancel all your plans, and to relocate to another state for 3 months, to help take care of your stricken Mother.
 Yet, you had this easy.
 Your sister has been doing this for about 8 months